TNM0001/EnforceOS/README.md

   <h2 align="center">Features</h2>

-  ### EYE Terminal

-  EnforceOS features its own hybrid terminal called "Execute Your Environment", it features familiar commands and some unique ones too.
+  -EnforceOS features its own hybrid terminal called "Execute Your Environment", it features familiar commands and some unique ones too.
 It works as you would expect a terminal to do so.
 </p>